alechenninger/blog/posts/fakes.md

 ```

 There is another way to make an implementation of a type reusable so that you don't have to
-constantly reimplement it: the familiar, tool-assisted, keyword-supported, fit-for-purpose class.
+constantly reimplement it: the familiar, tool-assisted, keyword-supported, fit-for-purpose *class*.
 Classes are built-in to the language to solve precisely this problem of capturing and codifying
 knowledge for reuse in a stateful type.
 Write it once, and it sticks around to help you with the
 next test. **Not only do classes elegantly save you from reimplementing a contract for many tests,